mitchell-lng/mavericks-dashboard/README.md

     * Immediate availability across components
     * Easy access to player data for rendering and analysis

-The context uses the below type to manage the data and toasts (following a basic RESTful approach and CRUD operations):
+The context uses the following type to manage the data and toasts (following a basic RESTful approach and CRUD operations):

 ```ts
 interface DataContextType {